 Osteoarthritis happens when the articular cartilage covering the bone ends become damaged and fail to glide smoothly.

-The knee joint is one of the strongest and most important joints in the human body.
-The knee, also known as the tibiofemoral joint, is a hinge joint.
+The hip joint is one of the most important joints in the human body.
+The hip is a ball-and-socket joint.
 It allows the lower leg to move and bend to support the body’s weight.
-The movements at the knee joint are essential to many everyday activities such as walking, running, sitting and standing.
+Movements of the hip are essential to many everyday activities such as walking, running, sitting and standing.

-The knee joint is comprised of three bones: the femur (thigh bone), tibia (shin bone), and patella (knee cap).
-The end of the femur rest on top of the tibia, allowing for the weight to be transferred across the knee.
+The hip joint is comprised of two bones: the femoral head (ball) and the acetabulum (socket).
+The head of the femur sits inside the acetabulum, allowing for the weight to be transferred across the hip.
+The ball-and-socket structure also allows the leg to move and rotate freely.
 The joint-forming surfaces of each bone are covered with articular cartilage.

 Articular cartilage is the tough but smooth covering on the end of bones in most joints.
 It allows gliding without much resistance and works with the meniscus to cushion the ends of the bone.